3 smart ways to personalize your proposals without drowning in a million templates

 That’s where Custom Data for Conditional Content steps in.

-With this new feature, you can now show or hide contract sections based on custom data fields, either added manually in GetAccept or pulled directly from your CRM.
+With this new feature, you can now show or hide contract sections based on custom data values, either added manually in GetAccept or pulled directly from your CRM.
 That means contracts that adapt automatically to deal context, based on data that already lives in your CRM, with zero copy-paste and no more template overload.

 So what can you actually do with it?
 Let’s walk through three practical use cases that show just how powerful this is in action.